g-leech/argmin-gravitas/pages/favs/things.md

 <div class="accordion">
 	<h3>"Idioms"</h3>
 	<div>
-		Three ways of relating to a genre, a medium, an art, a school of thought, a field.
+		Three ways of relating to a genre, a medium, an art, a school of thought, a field:
 <!--  -->
 	<ol>
 		<li>**Love**: to find value in ordinary examples of them.</li>